Certifying 3-Edge-Connectivity: The Cactus Representation of 2-Cuts

 \section{The Cactus Representation of 2-Cuts}

 We review the cactus representation of 2-cuts in a 2-connected but not 3-connected graph and show how to certify it.

 A \emph{cactus} is a graph in which every edge is contained in exactly one cycle.
-Dinits, Karzanov, and Lomonsov~\cite{Dinits-Karzanov-Lomonosov} showed that the set of mincuts of any graph has a cactus representation, i.e., for any graph $G$ there is a cactus $C$ and a mapping $\phi: V(G) \rightarrow V(C)$ such that the mincuts of $G$ are exactly the preimages of the mincuts of $C$ (i.e., for every mincut\footnote{For this theorem, a cut is specified by a set of vertices, and the edges in the cut are the edges with exactly one endpoint in the vertex set.} $A \subseteq V(C)$, $\phi^{-1}(A)$ is a mincut of $G$) and all mincuts of $G$ can be obtained in this way.
+Dinits, Karzanov, and Lomonsov~\cite{Dinits-Karzanov-Lomonosov} showed that the set of mincuts of any graph has a cactus representation, i.e., for any graph $G$ there is a cactus $C$ and a mapping $\phi: V(G) \rightarrow V(C)$ such that the mincuts of $G$ are exactly the preimages of the mincuts of $C$, i.e., for every mincut\footnote{For this theorem, a cut is specified by a set of vertices, and the edges in the cut are the edges with exactly one endpoint in the vertex set.} $A \subseteq V(C)$, $\phi^{-1}(A)$ is a mincut of $G$, and all mincuts of $G$ can be obtained in this way.
 The pair $(C,\phi)$ is called a \emph{cactus representation} of $G$.
 Fleiner and Frank~\cite{Fleiner2009} provide a simplified proof for the existence of a cactus representation.
 We will call the elements of $V(G)$ \emph{vertices}, the elements of $V(C)$ \emph{nodes}, and the preimages of nodes of $C$ \emph{blobs}.

 In general, a cactus representation needs to include nodes with empty preimages.
-This happens for example for the $K_4$; its cactus is a star with double edges where the leaves correspond to the vertices of the $K_4$ but the central node has an empty preimage.
-For graphs whose mincuts have size two, nodes with empty preimages are not needed as Nagamochi and Ibaraki show~\cite[Section 2.3.5]{Nagamochi-Ibaraki-Book}.
-A \emph{$3$-edge-connected component} of a graph $G$ is a maximal subset $V'$ of its vertices such that between every two vertices in $V'$ there are at least $3$ edge-disjoint paths in $G$ (note that these paths may leave $V'$).
+This happens for example for the $K_4$; its cactus is a star with double edges where the central node has an empty preimage and the remaining nodes correspond to the vertices of the $K_4$.
+For graphs whose mincuts have size two, nodes with empty preimages are not needed, and a cactus representation can be obtained by contracting the 3-edge-connected components into a single node.